HarryHenryGebel/code-challenge/CodeSignal/README.md

 permutations per second the function call would take 77 years to return.
-Add just 5 more words would bring the total number of permutations to 15 septillion, and at a billion permutations per second the function would take almost 492 million years to return.
-Obviously, the input of functions with factorial time complexity must be kept as short as possible.
+Add just 5 more words would bring the total number of permutations to 15 septillion, and at a billion permutations per second, the function would take almost 492 million years to return.
+The input of functions with factorial time complexity must be kept as short as possible.

 There are several options for this solution that can complete in the 4